LeelaChessZero/lc0/README.md

 Finally, lc0 requires a compiler supporting C++17.
 Minimal versions seem to be g++ v8.0, clang v5.0 (with C++17 stdlib) or Visual Studio 2017.

 *Note* that cuda checks the compiler version and stops even with newer compilers, and to work around this we have added the `nvcc_ccbin` build option.
-This is more of an issue with new Linux versions, where we recommend to install `g++-7` and add `-Dnvcc_ccbin=g++-7` to the `build.sh` command.
+This is more of an issue with new Linux versions, but you can get around it by using an earlier version of gcc just for cuda.
+As an example, adding `-Dnvcc_ccbin=g++-9` to the `build.sh` command line will use g++-9 with cuda instead of the system compiler.

 Given those basics, the OS and backend specific instructions are below.